Start your career in Health Care

 - Google Chrome web browser

-The cost of the TEAS test is $87.00 and is payable only by debit or credit card at the time you register.
+The cost of the TEAS test is $115.00 (Remote) or $105 (In Person) and is payable only by debit or credit card at the time you register.
 The last day to register is 72 hours before your desired test date.
+Due to high volume of testing please plan ahead as remote proctors may not be available on short notice and on campus testing is limited to four dates:

 To register for testing, please visit www.atitesting.com.